ban-epfl/BAI-with-Post-Action-Context/README.md

   - `Environments.py`: Defines the simulation environments for the Seperator and Non-Seperator problems.
   - `Instance_json.py`: Handles loading of problem instances from JSON files.
   - `output_json.py`: Manages the storage of results into JSON files.
-  - `Algorithms1.py`: Implements the NSTS and TS algorithms for the Non-Seperator environment.
+  - `Algorithms1.py`: Implements the non-separator track and stop (NSTS) and classic track and stop (TS) algorithms for the Non-Seperator environment.
 Each Algorithm is implemented with a class.
-Each class has a Stopping Rule method and D_Tracking Method.
+Each class has a Stopping Rule method and D_Tracking rule for sampling.
 For D_Tracking, an optimization oracle is needed which is implemented via binary search using scipy.
-  - `Algorithms2.py`: Implements the STS, TS, LTS and STS_C_Tracking algorithms for the Seperator environment.
-Each Algorithm is implemented with a class.(Except for STS and STS_C_Tracking which are implement in the same class) Each class has a Stopping Rule method and one or several Tracking Methods.
-For G_Tracking, an optimization oracle is needed which requires convex programming which is implemented using CVXPY.
+  - `Algorithms2.py`: Implements theseparator track and stop (STS), classic track and stop (TS), ND lazy track and stop (LTS) algorithms for the Seperator environment.
+Each Algorithm is implemented with a class.
+Each class has a Stopping Rule method and one a Tracking Method.
+For G_Tracking rule used in STS, an optimization oracle is needed which requires convex programming which is implemented using CVXPY.

+For more details about the algorithms, refer to the paper.

 ---